aws-amplify/docs/cli/codegen.md

 Run `pod install` from your terminal and open up the `*.xcworkspace` XCode project.
 Add the `API.swift` and `awsconfiguration.json` files to your project (_File->Add Files to ..->Add_) and then build your project ensuring there are no issues.

 #### Initialize the AppSync client
 Inside your application delegate is the best place to initialize the AppSync client.
-The `AWSConfiguration` represents the configuration information present in awsconfiguration.json file.
-By default, the information under the Default section will be used.
+The `AWSAppSyncServiceConfig` represents the configuration information present in awsconfiguration.json file.
+By default, the information under the `Default` section will be used.
 You will need to create an `AWSAppSyncClientConfiguration` and `AWSAppSyncClient` like below:

 ```swift
 import AWSAppSync